OpenInterpreter/open-interpreter/README.md

 ## Comparison to ChatGPT's Code Interpreter

-OpenAI's recent release of [Code Interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) with GPT-4 presents a fantastic opportunity to accomplish real-world tasks with ChatGPT.
+OpenAI's release of [Code Interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) with GPT-4 presents a fantastic opportunity to accomplish real-world tasks with ChatGPT.

 However, OpenAI's service is hosted, closed-source, and heavily restricted:
 - No internet access.